ian0371/contract-template/README.md

 ### Compile

-All contracts in `src` directory are compiled.
+All contracts in `src/` directory are compiled.

 ```bash
 forge build